OctechSolutions/Aperture/ApertureStage3Report.md

 - **React Bootstrap:** This component provides UI elements from the Material UI framework.

-- **Server Component:** This component represents a leased server on which cron jobs was set up on.
+- **Server Component:** This component represents a leased server on which cron jobs was set up.

 - **Timely Component:** This component encapsulates the process of checking the DB periodically for updates.
 It requires the Server Component.